scrabbletank/farhome-rules/rulesdoc.md

 ***Enhanced:*** Add a superior die instead of an enhanced die to your attack roll and you may use up to 4 mana.

 ***Superior:*** Demons and Monstrosities are treated as Undead but cannot be turned.
-You may spend 2 additional mana to give you 3 rerolls which can be used on either the attack or damage roll.
+You have expertise with the attack when targeting Demons, Monstrosities, and Undead.

 #### Sucker Punch